RedTurtle/auslfe.portlet.multimedia/README.txt

 TODO
 ====

-* Tests on Plone 4: there is the new SunBurst Theme and jQuery 1.4.
 * Configure client reload timeout from portlet UI (now you can still, customizing the *timeout* var in Javascript).